StreamDeploy/streamdeploy-agent/build_container/README.md

 ## Overview

 The build container is based on Ubuntu 22.04 and includes all necessary tools and libraries for building the StreamDeploy Agent across multiple architectures.
-It supports both native builds and cross-compilation for ARM architectures.
+It supports both native builds and cross-compilation for ARM architectures, with full musl static linking support for all target architectures.

 ## Supported Architectures